Liderbord/liderbord-protocol/README.md

 # Liderbord Protocol

-The core protocol under Liderbord running on Solana
+The core protocol under Liderbord running on Avalanche